InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/duplicated-projects.md

 ## Forces

 * People don't want to lose their jobs (or reason for existence).
-* Mangers can be territorial with their project.
+* Managers can be territorial with their project.
 * People rewrite 100% rather than using the 80% that is already there (even though it would be better to InnerSource).
 * Related to the [Not Invented Here](https://github.com/InnerSourceCommons/InnerSourcePatterns/pull/64) pattern.
 * Related to the [Common Requirements](../2-structured/common-requirements.md) pattern.